jmervine/jmervine.github.io/README.md

 ### Featured Project

 I have a ton of stuff on [Github](https://github.com/jmervine), as I use it as a bit of a scratch directory.
-For a highlight of my primary project, see: [mervine.net/projects](http://mervine.net/projects).
+For a highlight of my primary projects see: [mervine.net/projects](http://mervine.net/projects).

 ----